 Vaccine Distribution – Key Facts

 Sonoma County’s role in the delivery of COVID-19 vaccines is logistics and outreach: making sure vaccines are distributed equitably and efficiently to where they are most needed now that there is plenty of vaccine supply and less demand.
-Hospitals, health care systems, and community clinics will administer vaccines in compliance with federal, state and county requirements.
-Federal authorities also have created a partnership with CVS/Walgreens to disseminate the vaccines through mobile clinics inside nursing homes and care facilities all over the country.
+Hospitals, health care systems, community clinics, pharmacies and community groups are administering vaccines in compliance with federal, state and county requirements.
 The County has submitted plans (PDF) to the Department of Public Health with local vaccine distribution plans.

-Now that there are authorized and recommended vaccines to prevent COVID-19 in the United States, here are 8 things you need to know about the new COVID-19 Vaccination Program and COVID-19 vaccines.
+Now that there are three authorized vaccines to prevent COVID-19 in the United States, here are things you need to know about the COVID-19 vaccination program and COVID-19 vaccines.

 - The safety of COVID-19 vaccines is a top priority